harshbhardwaj77/Jenkins-CICD-Project/README.md

-# New Project Alert: Automated CI/CD Pipeline and Monitoring on Google Cloud with Terraform 🌐
+# Jenkins Project: Automated CI/CD Pipeline and Monitoring on Google Cloud with Terraform 🌐

 ## Architecture